CoFH/cofh.github.io/docs/augment-pyrolytic-conversion/index.md

 The redstone furnace also gains the ability to produce [creosote oil](/docs/creosote-oil/) as a byproduct.

-An installed pyrolytic conversion augment decreases a redstone furnace's maximum power usage by a factor of 10, thereby greatly reducing its processing speed.
+However, an installed pyrolytic conversion augment decreases a redstone furnace's maximum power usage by a factor of 10, thereby greatly reducing its processing speed.
+It also increases the amount of energy required per operation by 50%.

-A pyrolytic conversion augment also increases the amount of energy required per operation by 50%.
-For convenience, the energy amounts shown below are the resulting amounts after this increase is applied.
-The true energy amounts are the listed amounts divided by 1.5.
-When other augments are installed that increase the amount of energy required per operation, all the energy increase percentages are added together before being applied to the true amount of energy, including the 50% from this augment.
+If pyrolytic conversion is installed together with other augments that increase the amount of energy required per operation, their energy increase percentages are added together before being applied to the amount of energy.

 Recipes
 -------

+For convenience, the energy amounts shown below are the resulting amounts after applying the augment's energy increase of 50%.
+The true energy amounts are the listed amounts divided by 1.5.

 {% include recipe-table.html type='redstone-furnace-pyrolysis' recipes=page.recipe-list %}